 OnePlus Band review: The verdict

 At the core of a fitness tracker is its ability to, well, track fitness levels.
-The lack of accuracy with connected GPS and the occasional dropouts in heart rate tracking aren’t very reassuring.
+The lack of accuracy with connected GPS and the occasional dropouts in heart rate tracking isn’t very reassuring.
 Neither is the abysmal battery life.
 But more than that, it is the underwhelming OnePlus Health app that disappoints.

 The OnePlus Band is a surprisingly unpolished product surrounded by mature competition.